 - Liver damage

-If you are suffering from severe pain, alcohol might seem like a decent addition to help you cope.
-However, it will only put you at an increased risk for harm as your cognitive abilities are limited.
-Misusing either or both substances can pose serious health risks, including overdose and alcohol poisoning.
-If you or someone you know needs help with prescription drug or alcohol addiction, it is important to reach out for help before the situation becomes even more dangerous.
+Misusing Lortab and alcohol can pose serious health risks, including overdose and alcohol poisoning.
+If you or someone you know needs help with a prescription drug or alcohol addiction, it is important to reach out for help before the situation becomes more dangerous.